Thomas-George-T/Thomas-George-T/README.md

 - ⚡ Fun fact: ...
 -->

-   Do :star: my work if you find it interesting, it helps me stay on track and be motivated.
+**If you find my work good :star: or fork to show some :heart:, it helps me stay on track and be motivated.**

 <br>
 <p align="center">